-David Williams joined the Lobo family on January of 2019, and he currently serves as Assistant Vice President/Deputy Athletic Director.
-Previously, he served as the Deputy A.D. for External Affairs.
+David Williams joined the Lobo family on January of 2019, and he currently serves as Interim Vice President/Director of Athletics, a position he assumed in August of 2024.
+Previously, he served as the Deputy A.D. and Deputy A.D. for External Affairs.

 Williams is a veteran of over 30 years in collegiate athletics, and he brings a wide variety of experience, not only at all levels of collegiate athletics, but also in duties.
 His career has included 13 years as a Division II Athletic Director and 20 years in upper level administration as well as 10 years as a collegiate coach.